 Apple pie is always delicious.
 Dutch apple pie—covered, not with a crust, but with a thick, sweet, and crunchy streusel—is super-delicious.
-Also, it looks fantastic set out on a buffet, or unboxed at a potluck.
+Also, it looks fantastic without having to fuss with a lattice or cut-out decorations.
 Get our Dutch Apple Pie recipe.

 This dish will not only ensure a perfect crust, it also provides an elegant way to serve your pie.

 Apples and streusel have a natural affinity.
 Here, a textured, granola-like streusel takes that affinity one step higher.
 This is a homey, old-fashioned dessert, given a contemporary granola twist.
+Serve with vanilla ice cream or fresh whipped cream so it melts luxuriously into the juicy apples.
 Get our Baked Apples Filled with Granola Streusel recipe.

 3. Apple Butter

 The old Pennsylvania Dutch spread of long-cooked apples, sweetened and spiced, is a perennial in our pantries.
-Use a windfall crop of apples, or the ugly, misshapen apples you can pick up on the cheap at the farmers’ market, and make jars and jars of a toast spread you’ll enjoy all year.
+Use a windfall crop of apples, or the ugly, misshapen apples you can pick up on the cheap at the farmers’ market, and make jars and jars of of apple butter you’ll enjoy all year.
 Get our Apple Butter recipe.

 Related Reading: How to Eat Apple Butter Besides on Toast